ntkokets/DH110/Assignment05/README.md

 ### Reflection

 This was a helpful exercise in understanding the work that is needed in creating an interface for an app, and I learned a lot from seeing the tester experience the prototype himself.
 While I was aware of how I would navigate through the app, this exercise allowed me to clarify aspects of the wireflows that worked intuitively and those that needed revision.
+The test user was able to complete all tasks but also provided helpful insights to the process.

 **Task 1: Adding new friends to profile**

-> *
+> Fortunately, this task proved to be relatively intuitive for the user.
+There was one point where the user did not know where to navigate after selecting the search bar for adding new friends, which was mostly caused by a missing wireflow arrow.
+In the future, I would make sure to implement a clearly-visible keyboard with a search button to ensure that the app appeals to their familiarity in using app search bars.

 **Task 2: Linking friends to an existing grocery list**

+> This task yielded significant feedback.
+For one, the user found that there was not a supported way to link friends to an existing list that does not already have them linked.
+Additionally, he found that it would be difficult to manage a longer listing of linked friends without search bars for the listing of existing linked friends and the "link new friends" feature.
+For future iterations, I would implement a button to link new friends, which may be accessed through a separate page to edit all details of the grocery list.
+Additionally, I would add a search bar for the listing of linked friends and the feature for linking new friends.

 **Implementing a suggested grocery for a grocery list**

+> The user was able to navigate this task relatively easily, though he had suggestions for the grocery list interface.
+For example, he mentioned that it could be useful if a user could know whether a grocery item is restricted for another user before committing it to the list.
+I think this could be difficult to revise since the app would likely need to read the full word input to the list in order to determine whether it is restricted.
+However, I could potentially implement an autofill type of feature that includes this preliminary restriction information.